Why Is Data Quality Important to Your Sales Team?

 With 90% of the world's data produced in the last 2 years, how can you stay confident that the data you hold is accurate?

-Data is a core component of business and is an entire industry all by itself.
-There are businesses dedicated to providing data, often specializing in a particular area e.g., credit agencies, prospects lists, data cleaning, and more.
-More than $270billion a year is spent globally on data and analytics, of which more than $100billion is spent by North American businesses.
+Data and data hygiene is a core component of business and is an entire industry all by itself.
+With B2B data decaying at a rate of 40% per year, there is a huge emphasis by businesses to ensure data hygiene is taken very seriously.
+More than $270 billion a year is spent globally on data and analytics, of which more than $100 billion is spent by North American businesses as they realize the importance of having accurate data to make better business decisions.

 Chapter 1

-What effect does bad data have on your business?
+What effect does bad data hygiene have on your business?

 Flawed insights and decision making